Embotics/Scenarios/Deploy-Kubernetes-Cluster-Azure-AKS/README.md

 ## Prerequisites

 * vCommander release 7.0.2 or greater
 * Add an Azure subscription as a vCommander managed system.
-See [Adding a Managed System](http://docs.embotics.com/index.html?adding_a_managed_system.htm) to learn how.
+See [Adding Azure Managed Systems](https://docs.embotics.com/vCommander/adding-azure-managed-systems.htm) to learn how.

 ## Install plug-in workflow step packages